Ayshath-afeefa/Task-Management-Application/README.md

 3. Run `npm run serve` to start the development server.

 ## API
 The application uses a fake REST API to persist tasks.
-The API calls are made using axios.
+The API calls are made using fetch.